Dynamics365/dynamics365.github.io/_posts/2017-08-07-Exception-Handling-in-Dynamics-365-For-Finance-and-Operation.md

 title: Exception Handling in Dynamics 365 For Finance and Operation
 tags:
 - Exception Handling
-- DYNAMICS 365 FOR Finance and OPERATION
+- Dynamics 365 for finance and operations
-- AX7
+- X++
 author: Max Nguyen
 key: d365
 ---